 The book of Psalms is the collection of songs written under the direction of the Holy Spirit (Mark 12:36; 2 Peter 1:21) by ancient Jewish leaders such as David, Moses, and Solomon.
 These inspired songs were part of the Hebrew Scriptures and used in corporate worship.
 The word psalm means “praise.”
 Although many of the psalms are cries for help, laments over Israel, or questions about God’s plan, the major theme in all of them is worship.
 Even when the psalmist was crying out his questions or frustrations to the Lord, he usually ended with a call to praise God in spite of everything (Psalm 42:11; 43:5; 71:13–14).
 The psalms have a timeless quality and are as relevant to our lives as though they were written yesterday.
 Many people find great comfort in reading or praying the psalms when they have difficulty finding adequate words to express their hearts to God.
 We can encourage, challenge, and extend comfort to ourselves and others by memorizing and sharing a psalm.
 Many of our modern worship songs are based on the psalms, and when we sing them, we are singing God’s Word.

-A hymn is a song of praise to God.
-Unlike psalms, hymns were not written under the divine inspiration of the Holy Spirit and are not considered part of Scripture.
-However, they contain much truth and often incorporate portions of Scripture.
-Many were written centuries ago by great pillars of the Christian faith and are filled with rich doctrinal truth and a depth born from adversity.
-The wisdom and spiritual gravity of the old hymns are not often found in modern music.
+A hymn is a song that gives praise, honor, or thanksgiving to God.
+Unlike psalms, hymns are not written by divine inspiration of the Holy Spirit and are not considered part of Scripture.
+However, the best ones often incorporate portions of Scripture and are filled with rich doctrinal truth.
+Hymns are often metrical poems arranged to be sung corporately.
 Even in Jesus’ day, hymns were part of Jewish worship.
-After the Last Supper, Jesus and His disciples sang a hymn (Matthew 26:30; Mark 14:26).
+After the Last Supper, Jesus and His disciples sang a hymn (Matthew 26:30).

 Music finds its highest purpose when used as a tool to extoll the greatness of God.
 It can console, encourage, teach, and even admonish those who are away from God.
 Music is a biblical way of expressing our worship of the Lord.
 Spiritual music gives voice to our joy and adoration unlike anything else.
 Whether a psalm or a hymn or a spiritual song, the purpose of music is to glorify God, and He wants us to use this gift as a means of worshiping Him.